Breast pump rentals are available through the The Boutique at MMC

 .
 Ask your nurse for more information.
 If you are an active Women’s Infants and Children (WIC) client, ask them about covering the cost of your breast pump rental.

-Maine Medical Center offers donor breast milk to some babies in the Mother Baby Care Unit.
-Donor breast milk can be used to supplement feedings while the mother works on increasing her milk supply and/or the baby improves in breastfeeding ability.
-Donor breast milk offered in the Mother Baby Care Unit is not meant to replace or substitute breastfeeding.
+Maine Medical Center offers pasteurized donor breast milk to some babies in the Mother Baby Care Unit.
+Pasteurized donor breast milk, screened and processed by the Mother’s Milk Bank Northeast, can be used to supplement feedings while the mother works on increasing her milk supply and/or the baby improves in breastfeeding ability.
+The donor breast milk offered in the Mother Baby Care Unit is not meant to replace or substitute breastfeeding.

 Can my baby get donor breast milk?

-We will supply donor breast milk to your baby if all of these requirements are met:
+We will supply pasteurized donor breast milk to your baby if all of these requirements are met:

 - Your baby is less than 96 hours (4 days) old